ConanBacterium/BCThesis/weeklymeetings.md

 5) Can I unbalance the dataset, but balance the learning rate or loss function?
 So scale the lower-balanced class.
 Or maybe augment the lower-balanced class? hmm.

+6) Pytorch model weights are around 250MB for effnet and 100MB for ResNet50, and the batches of 20 pngs are around 8MB.
+I make them into tensors, so maybe they become bigger, so let's just say the batch is 50MB.
+This shouldn't be a lot of memory, yet if I increase batch size much more I get memory error...

 Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
 Some of the images look kinda similar to our data.
 It would have to be the first convolutions I imagine.

 UPDATE: 21:14 MAJOR BUGFIX! only returned annotation of index 19 in FungAIDataset __getitem__ method.